-Note: In case that there is a set of defined rules to your account -> use the Add new rule button at the upper right side of the panel.
+Note: In case there is a set of predefined rules to your account → use the Add new rule button at the upper right side of the panel.

 PRO tip: You can specify the board name in the rule name in order to easily distinguish rules configured for each of your boards.

-To save/enable a rule click on the green checkmark at the top right corner of the configuration panel.
+To save/enable a rule, click on the Save button at the lower right corner of the configuration panel.

-1. WHEN - this is the event that will trigger an action when it occurs (i.e. a predecessor card is moved).
+This is the event that will trigger an action when it occurs (i.e., a predecessor card is moved).

 - Position: the filter position is mandatory for this rule.
 There are two options: position is/is not - select one of the options from the dropdown.
 Click on Not Set to select a board from the dropdown and a position from the board minimap (you can select a cell or an entire column/swimlane by clicking on its name).